Bin-Huang/NodeSpider/README.md

 - **currentTask**

     In NodeSpider, all tasks will be executed Asynchronously.
-But you can get information about the current task through the 'currentTask' parameter in callback.
+But you can get information about the current task through the 'currentTask' parameter in callback function.
     - `currentTask.url` current task's url
     - `currentTask.callback` current task's callback
     - `currentTask.response` current response from website